 The most common way of buying turmeric is as a ground-up powder made from the plant’s roots.
 This powder can be used to season food, however, there are also turmeric capsules available for purchase.
 Alternatively, leaves from the turmeric plant can also be used for making turmeric tea.

-- Turmeric powder: Place 1 teaspoon of turmeric powder in 150 ml of boiling water and let it infuse for 10 to 15 minutes.
+- Turmeric tea: Place 1 teaspoon of turmeric powder in 150 ml of boiling water and let it infuse for 10 to 15 minutes.
 Then allow it cool down, and drink up to 3 cups a day, in between meals;

 - Turmeric capsules: generally the recommended dosage is two 250mg capsules every 12 hours, adding to a total of 1 gram per day.
 However, dosage may vary depending on the underlying need for treatment ;